RobertoRuizR/chirotraits.build/README.md

 Each taxonomic update is written in the `metadata.yml` file for each study with the following structure:
 - *Find*: The species name reported in the source.
-- *Replace*: The current accepted species name, as established in the MDD.
+- *Replace*: The current accepted species name, as established in the MDD 2.1.
 - *Reason*: The reason listed for the change in the correponding page for the species.
 Also includes the current webpage for the species listed in the MDD website.

-*Add table with taxonomic updates in ChiroTraits*

 ### taxa

 Table with the list of bat species currently recognized.
-The taxonomy used was obtained from the most recent version of [The Mammal Diversity Database (MDD)](https://www.mammaldiversity.org/), which recognises 1492 species, 238 genera, and 21 families of bats.
+The taxonomy used was obtained from the 2.1 version of [The Mammal Diversity Database (MDD)](https://www.mammaldiversity.org/), which recognises 1492 species, 238 genera, and 21 families of bats.

 ### definitions
 Every functional trait included in `ChiroTraits` has a corresponding definition in the `config/traits.yml` file, which acts as a thesaurus for the complete database.
 Each trait includes their assigned name, definition, allowed values (numerical variables) or levels (categorical variables), expected unit, and a link to an existing Ontology found in the [Ontobee Data Server](https://ontobee.org/).
 When a trait definition was not found in the existing ontologies, the definition was obtained from a published trait dataset for bats (e.g. EuroBaTrait, Froidevaux et al., 2023; AfroBat, Cosentino et al., 2023) and the corresponding DOI was added as a source.